 Well I think it is pretty logical to start the whole interview by focusing on the new Orphaned Land album “The Never Ending Way of ORwarriOR” being the fourth output of Orphaned Land, some time passed by since the previous album “Mabool” which saw the light of day back in 2004, how come it took some more than a few years to come out with the new album?!

 We always take our time with our creation.
-My initial composition (the main riffs of the songs) may take few days or weeks to complete, yet after that we begin a long journey to build the concept, attach the lyrics to the music, find what we want to do special in this album etc. It’s a neverending way, literally.
+My initial composition (the main riffs of the songs) may take a few days or weeks to complete, yet after that we begin a long journey to build the concept, attach the lyrics to the music, find what we want to do special in this album etc. It’s a neverending way, literally.
 Yet somewhere down the years we find a spot where we stop and feel comfortable with releasing the Best product we have in our hands at that moment

 Did the writing process of the material of The Never Ending Way of ORwarriOR differ somehow from the old ones, or do you mostly pen all the material on your own and then gather together to check out what each of you has composed and created and then start rehearsing and putting pieces together ?!

 I do most of the writing and arrangements, yet once the basic riffs are in place, we all put our minds into the process and give feedback.
 We all have a say on everything evolving the band, from riffs through graphics up to where we’re heading as a group, yet naturally each has its relative strength and emphasis.
-My emphasis and main contribution is on the composition itself, Kobi is mainly into the lyrics and concept, Uri is the master of Graphics (did our Logo, album cover and more), Matti is my fellow-axeman and a Great mind on everything really!
+My emphasis and main contribution are on the composition itself, Kobi is mainly into the lyrics and concept, Uri is the master of Graphics (did our Logo, album cover and more), Matti is my fellow-axeman and a Great mind on everything really!

 Steven Wilson from Porcupine Tree has been responsible behind the mixing desk and as well for several keyboards parts on the album as far as I know, I bet some money this question must be asked and will be asked tons of times for sure, but how did he end up mixing up the fourth Orphaned Land album, was he already aware of the material of Orphaned Land before ?!